csvpath/csvpath/docs/config.md

 - `raise` - Raise the exception in as noisy a way as possible
 - `quiet` - Do nothing that affects the system out; this protects command line redirection of `print()` output.
 Logging is also minimized such that errors that would release a lot of metadata are slimmed down.
 - `collect` - Collect the errors in the error results for the CsvPath.
 This option is available with and without a CsvPaths instance.
+- `print` - Prints the errors using the Printer interface to whatever printers are available.
+By default this goes to standard out.

-Multiple of these settings can be configured together.
-Quiet and raise do not coexist well.
-Raise will win because seeing problems lets you fix them.
+Multiple of these settings can be configured together.`quiet` and `raise` do not coexist well; likewise `quiet` and `print`. `raise` will win over `quiet` because seeing problems lets you fix them. `print` is most useful in getting simple inline error messages when `raise` is off.

 ## Logging